 1) the first of them (referred to as ‘Anatolius’ 19-year lunar cycle’) is nothing but the proto-Alexandrian 19-year lunar cycle (reconstructed ten years ago);

-2) the second (referred to as ‘the archetypal 19-year lunar cycle’) must considered to be the archetype from which after AD 325 one after another the three well-known post-Nicene Metonic 19-year lunar cycles were obtained simply by one or two times moving only 1 of its 19 different dates one day forward or back;
+2) the second (referred to as ‘the archetypal 19-year lunar cycle’) must considered to be the archetype from which after AD 325 one after another the three well-known post-Nicene Metonic 19-year lunar cycles were obtained simply by moving only 1 of the 19 different dates of its predecessor one day forward or back;

 3) the cause of the 2-day gap between them (referred to as ‘the ante-Nicene Alexandrian 2-day gap’) must be sought in the transition from the more Jewish Christian world of the third century to the more Gentile one of the fourth, as a result of which Alexandrian computists went to use the more familiar Egyptian lunar calendar instead of the Alexandrian version of the Jewish lunar calendar.